DevExpress-Examples/devextreme-datagrid-custom-column-chooser/README.md

 ![Custom column chooser](/column-chooser.png)

-DataGrid and TreeList include a built-in column chooser that allows users to alter column visibility at runtime.
-If you need more flexible solution, implement a custom column chooser.
-Use the [Popup](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxPopup/) and [List](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxList/) components for this purpose.
+The DataGrid and TreeList include a built-in column chooser that allows users to alter column visibility at runtime.
+If you need a more flexible solution, you can use the [Popup](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxPopup/) and [List](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxList/) components to implement a custom column chooser.

-In this example, the custom column chooser includes a *Select All* check box that can be used to select/deselect all columns at once.
-All alterations in column visibility are applied on button click.
+In this example, the custom column chooser includes a *Select All* checkbox that can be used to select/deselect all columns at once.
+All alterations in column visibility are applied when you click the button.

 ## Files to Review